ottypes/text-unicode/README.md

 ### Operations

-Operations are lists of components, which move along the document.
-Each component is one of
+Each operation is a list of components.
+The components describe a traversal of the document, modifying the document along the way.
+Each component is one of:

-- **Number N**: Skip forward *N* characters in the document
+- **Number N**: Skip (retain) the next *N* characters in the document
 - **"str"**: Insert *"str"* at the current position in the document
 - **{d:N}**: Delete *N* characters at the current position in the document
+- **{d:"str"}**: Delete the string *"str"* at the current position in the document.
+This is functionally identical to *{d:N}* but allows an operation to be inverted, which is useful for undo support.

 The operation does not have to skip the last characters in the document.